chrissobolewski/htmm/_notes/How to think about your credit card limit.md

 The money you have available is the money you have allocated to spending in your [[Personal budget]] for this month.
 That's it.

 The money in your credit limit?
-It's not your money, it's bank's.
-You will have to pay it back in a month or two.
+It's not your money, it belongs to the bank.
+You will have to pay it back in a month or two if you use it.

 The good way to think about spending money with your credit card is: spend as if you were to repay it today.
 This way you will always [[Spend less than you make]].